Calculated based on number of publications stored in Pure and citations from Scopus

 Teaching

-Tengwen is an Associate Fellow of the Higher Education Academy.
+Tengwen has been recognised as a Fellow of the Higher Education Academy (FHEA).
 At Nottingham, he teaches Principles of Ecology (GEOG1022), Research Skills (GEOG1028), Techniques in Environmental Science (GEOG2050), and The Silk Road: Cultural Interactions and Perceptions (CLAR3085, INTS2037, and PHIR3035).
 He is the module convenor for Dissertation Preparation (GEOG2043) and Dissertation (GEOG3046).

 Person Types